 From Neil Patrick Harris’ sophisticated Harlem townhouse to the massive Palm Beach estate John Lennon and Yoko Ono bought sight unseen, we’ve put together a curated gallery of celebrity dining rooms showcasing interior design ideas.
 Whether you are looking for some design inspiration for your own dining room, or merely curious about a specific celebrity aesthetic, we’re sure you will find something unique to pique your interest from the list below.

 1. Lowered Ceiling Defines Space in Miami Beach

-Bright dining room in a Miami Beach home, formerly owned by Colombian musician Shakira, features white-on-white décor with a large area rug over light hardwood flooring.
-The massive table seats 10 with a console and art on one wall.
-Recessed lighting and table lamps illuminate the room, which has a lowered ceiling to define a more intimate space within a larger area.
+Bright dining room in a Miami Beach home, formerly owned by Colombian musician Shakira, features white-on-white décor with a large area rug over light hardwood flooring — the massive table seats 10 with a console and art on one wall.
+Recessed lighting and table lamps illuminate the room, with a lowered ceiling to define a more intimate space within a larger area.

 2. Georgian-Style Mansion Maintains Classical Elegance

 A classically formal luxury dining room in a Washington, D.C., Georgian-style home, where Jacqueline Kennedy Onassis spent her teen years, features an elaborate chandelier suspended from an ornate ceiling over an elliptical dark wooden dining table with seating for six in cushioned chairs.
 The space also includes a large area rug, a wood-burning fireplace, and two sets of French doors.

 3. Hollywood Hills Home Turns 50 Shades of Grey